dineshb-ucsd/dineshb-ucsd.github.io/_pages/about.md

 If you are an exceptional student, researcher, or postdoc and interested in working with [the group](https://wcsng.ucsd.edu/publications), drop me an email (`dineshb at ucsd dot edu`) and/or reach out to the existing PhD students or postdocs.
 You can choose to email me with your resume and specific interest in the lab.

 I have multiple openings for the Fall 2025 Ph.D. program.
 For Ph.D. applications, apply to the ECE Ph.D. program and CSE Ph.D. program (our application process allows the application to both ECE and CSE without additional fees).
-For the ECE Ph.D. program, choose communication theory and systems, and for the CSE Ph.D. program choose systems and networking and mention my name for both of your applications. **In addition to that, please submit this form: https://forms.gle/uDeK9f9pwmgKhwCf6 -- only for PhD applicants.**
+For the ECE Ph.D. program, choose communication theory and systems, and for the CSE Ph.D. program choose systems and networking and mention my name for both of your applications. **In addition to that, please submit this [form](https://forms.gle/uDeK9f9pwmgKhwCf6) -- only for PhD applicants.**

-For 2025 Summer Internships, please submit this form: https://forms.gle/M2ifCW4n4ngpoM7t9.
+For 2025 Summer Internships, please submit this [form](https://forms.gle/M2ifCW4n4ngpoM7t9).
 We typically start reviewing early Janurary.
 For all UCSD students, please apply to the SRIP program as mark as first priority.

 ### How to get an Email Response from Me